steven260/Spring2020IT1025/Lab3/readme.md

 # Executive Summary
 Include your summary here.
-These are the direction in converting the usual decimal numbers into machine language binary and hexadecimal numerals.
+These are the directions in converting the usual decimal numbers into machine language binary and hexadecimal numerals and back again.

 # Hardware -  Logic Gates and Circuits